 If visiting Iceland in winter think about layering, an inner layer that is worn directly on the skin that breathes and has moisture-wicking, a middle layer that will insulate and heat, and an outer layer that will protect against the wind and rain.

-The best investment for your Icelandic winter trip is a waterproof and windproof jacket, waterproof trousers and waterproof snow boots.
-If money is tight concentrate on these three items and buy second hand if you need too.
+The best investment for your Icelandic winter trip is a waterproof and windproof jacket, waterproof trousers, and waterproof snow boots.
+If money is tight concentrate on these three items and buys second-hand if you need to.